multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 - `sdk`: sdk to build for, derived from `plat`.
 - `xcodeProjectFile`: path to the Xcode project file.
 - `additionalParameters`: additional parameters to pass to `xcodebuild`.
-- `provisioningProfile`: path to the provisioning profile.
+- `provisioningProfile`: path to the provisioning profile or UUID.
+- `provisioningProfileSpecifier`: name of the provisioning profile (new in Xcode 8).
 - `signingIdentity`: name of the signing identity.
 - `developmentTeam`: ID of the development team.
 - `xcodeBuildRoot`: `xcodebuild` root output directory.